 8 Self-Care Practices for Busy People

-You owe it to yourself — and those around you — to fit in a little "me-time" maintenance, even on jam-packed days.
-Here's how.
+You owe it to yourself — and those around you — to fit in a little "me-time," even on crazy days.

 Let's banish the idea that prioritizing yourself is somehow indulgent and self-centered when the fact is, the opposite is true: “When you take better care of yourself, you're better able to show up in the world,” explains Katrine van Wyk, Lead Health Coach at THE WELL.
 “You need to feel your best to do your best.”